Tracing nitrogen enrichment across cosmic time with JWST: Discussion

-In the right panel of Figure \ref{fig:NO_OH_color_coding}, we show the N/O-O/H relation colour-coded by $\Delta MS$, which represents the offset of each galaxy SFR from the star formation main sequence (MS) prediction.
+In the left panel of Figure \ref{fig:NO_OH_color_coding}, we show the N/O-O/H relation colour-coded by $\Delta MS$, which represents the offset of each galaxy SFR from the star formation main sequence (MS) prediction.
 Whenever stellar masses were provided in the original publications, we adopted those values; otherwise, we used the estimates from the DJA catalogue, obtained from SED fitting as described in \cite{Valentino23} using \textsc{eazy-py} \citep{Brammer_EAZY_2008}.
-SFRs were estimated them from the \Halpha\ luminosity using the conversion of \citet{kennicutt_star_1998}, scaled to a Chabrier initial mass function \citep{chabrier_galactic_2003}.
-We adopt the MS relation from \citet{popesso_SFMS_2023} at z=2.7, i.e. the median redshift of our sample.
-Most N-enhanced objects in our sample exhibit positive $\Delta MS$, rather than the suppressed star formation activity expected if the N/O enhancement were driven by a temporary quenching phase following a starburst.
+SFRs were estimated then from the \Halpha\ luminosity using the conversion of \citet{kennicutt_star_1998}, scaled to a Chabrier initial mass function \citep{chabrier_galactic_2003}.
+We adopt the MS relation from \citet{popesso_SFMS_2023}, evaluating it at the redshift of each individual galaxy in order to compute the corresponding $\Delta MS$.
+A high fraction of N-enhanced objects in our sample exhibit positive $\Delta MS$, rather than the suppressed star formation activity expected if the N/O enhancement were driven by a temporary quenching phase following a starburst.
 This trend may, however, be biased by observational selection effects, so we caution against over-interpreting it at this stage.
+It is also worth noting that, although the majority of galaxies ($\gtrsim$50\%) with enhanced N/O lie above the main sequence, a non-negligible fraction is found below it, and overall we do not observe any clear correlation between $\Delta \log(\mathrm{N/O})$ and $\Delta MS$, as discussed in greater detail in Appendix \ref{sec:N_enhanced}.